 - Weekly Case Review 8:15-9:15 AM, Fridays – Clinical and research presentations

 - Advanced Human Genetics Graduate Course

 - Statewide Genetics Case Review and Seminar – 10:00 AM – 1:00 PM, 2nd Friday of each month.
 Review of patients seen on consultation; Seminar by faculty

 member or visiting faculty

 - Statewide Genetic Conclaves – Annual scientific and patient presentations

-Candidates for residency are expected to have completed a primary care residency program (family practice, internal medicine, OB/GYN or pediatrics) in the United States.
+Prior to appointment in the program, residents must have successfully completed at least 12 months of direct patient care experience in an ACGME-accredited residency program.
 The candidate must also be licensed to practice medicine in the United States.
 Applications are handled through the Electronic Residency Application Service (ERAS) site.